wmdev0808/SQL/challenge-003/README.md

 ### Making a statement with SQL

-#### What Is a Table

-- Basic unit of storage

-- Consists of rows and columns

-- Contains information about users

-- Can be created anytime, even while using database

-#### Data Dictionary Tables

-- Information about Oracle server users, privileges granted to users, table constraints

-- We use these tables to see database objects owned by us

-- Frequently used data dictionary tables:
-  - USER_TABLES,
-  - USER_OBJECTS, and
-  - USER_CONSTRAINTS

 #### MERGE

 - To upadte or insert data in a table based on a condition